 The museum has nearly 300 rail vehicles in total (and more than a million railway-related artefacts), covering the 300-year history of the railways in Britain.

 Here are just a few of the highlights:

-- Mallard: This beautiful streamlined locomotive was built in 1938 and set the world speed record for steam locomotives that same year.
+- Mallard: This beautifully streamlined locomotive was built in 1938 and set the world speed record for steam locomotives that same year.
 That record stands to this day!

 - Stephenson’s Rocket: An exact replica of the pioneering design by George and Robert Stephenson.

-- Duchess of Hamilton: Another spectacularly beautiful streamlined stem locomotive
+- Duchess of Hamilton: Another spectacularly beautiful streamlined steam locomotive

 - Shinkansen: The only Japanese Bullet Train outside Japan - capable of over 130mph in 1964.